 West Thumb Geyser Basin

-I have to say I love all of Yellowstone but the location of West Thumb Geyser Basin is my beautiful!
-It overlooks Yellowstone Lake and is just such a pretty setting with the lake and all the turquoise colored geysers!
+I have to say I love all of Yellowstone but the location of West Thumb Geyser Basin is beautiful!
+It overlooks Yellowstone Lake and is just such a pretty setting with the lake and all the turquoise-colored geysers!

-As you walk along the pathway you will see many hot and boiling springs, water and fine clay arraying in different shapes, colors and sizes including the Abyss Pool and the Fishing Cone.
-There are some springs that are along the shores of Yellowstone lake.
+As you walk along the pathway you will see many hot and boiling springs, water, and fine clay arraying in different shapes, colors, and sizes including the Abyss Pool and the Fishing Cone.
+Some springs are along the shores of Yellowstone lake.
 This place is definitely a place to check out while in Yellowstone!
 The lake and the pretty colors of the geysers/springs are so pretty,

 Grant Village is nearby that has a campground as well as lots of amenities.
 Also activities on the lake including, canoeing and kayaking.
 So much to see and do in this area of the park!

 Okay last but not least, The Grand Canyon of Yellowstone!
 There at the Grand Canyon are lower Yellowstone falls and upper Yellowstone, both with accessible viewing points.
 We explored the lower falls, which is the largest waterfall of the two.
 It is absolutely breathtaking.
 There are numerous views of the Falls from both the east (Inspiration Point, Grandview Point, and Lookout Point) and west (Artists Point) sides of the Grand Canyon, most of which require only a short walk or virtually no walk to see.
 The falls are such a breathtaking view to see!

 There are plenty of viewpoints to see the falls!

 This was the best way to end our day at Yellowstone.
 Next time we will for sure have to check out the view from the upper falls.
 Writing this post and going through all these pics again is making me want to plan a trip back sooner than later!